JamesNormington/JamesNormington.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my personal website!
-As of July 27, 2022, this is very much under construction.
+Welcome to my page!
+I am a statistician, currently serving as a Visiting Assistant Professor of Statistics at Macalester College.